neicnordic/neic.no/_posts/2018-08-02-a-way-back-in.md

 A way back in: the CERN Post-Career Break Fellowship Programme
 ===========================

+**Have you taken time out for personal reasons from your career in science or engineering?
+Would you be interested in returning to a scientific career if you could?
+Application are now open for the CERN Post-Career Break Fellowship Programme!"**

-**Since 2014, CERN has offered a professional opportunity for keen scientific or engineering talent with a common experience: a temporary absence from the field.
-The way we see it:**
+Since 2014, CERN has offered a professional opportunity for keen scientific or engineering talent with a common experience: a temporary absence from the field.
+The way we see it:

 **_You were taking off..._**